-Based on the foregoing grounds, and as supported by the declaration of Dr. Jorge Ochoa (EX1003) (detailed in Sections X and XI), Petitioner seeks a final written decision that the Challenged Claims are unpatentable as obvious under 35 U.S.C. § 103.
+Based on the foregoing grounds, and as supported by the declaration of Dr. Jorge Ochoa (EX1003) (as detailed in Sections IX. and X.), Petitioner seeks a final written decision that the Challenged Claims are unpatentable as obvious under 35 U.S.C. § 103.